jsdelivr/globalping/README.md

 traceroute jsdelivr.com from South America limit 2
 ```

 At the moment only `ping` and `traceroute` commands are supported.
-The location field can process all kinds of different types of locations, including continents, regions, countries, cities, US states and ASNs.
+The location field can process all kinds of different types of location matching, including continents, regions, countries, cities, US states and ASNs.
 ASNs must be prefixed by "AS", e.g. `from AS80085`

 ### GitHub Bot